kamejosh/owlbear-hp-tracker/USAGE.md

 ![Statblock Popover](https://raw.githubusercontent.com/kamejosh/owlbear-hp-tracker/master/docs/statblock_popover.png)

 By default when selecting a Token either in the [Game Master's Grimoire Action Window](#game-masters-grimoire-action-window) or in the Scene.
 The associated statblock of the selected Token is displayed except when the statblock is collapsed.
-This can be prevented by "pinning" a statblocks.
+This can be prevented by "pinning" a statblock.
 While pinned no automatic switching is done even when another statblock is selected.
 To reactivate automatic switching unselect the pin on the currently active statblock.

 ![Statblock Demo](https://raw.githubusercontent.com/kamejosh/owlbear-hp-tracker/master/docs/statblock_demo.gif)

-<h4 id="shared-abilits">Shared Abilities</h4>
+<h4 id="shared-abilities">Shared Abilities</h4>

 The Statblock Popover also shows a list of all abilities that have been shared with you.
 You can pin and search these abilities.
 They are still connected with the token they've been shared from, so in case you use a limited ability it will reduce the uses for the statblock.

+<h1 id="party-management">Party Management</h1>

+See the [Tutorial](https://youtu.be/uakBb5yFhmo) for a walkthrough of the party management features.

+Party Management allows tracking group resources like items, money, and shared links.
+It can be accessed via the [👤] button in the action window top bar.

+To use party features, you must have a valid [Tabletop Almanac API Key](#room-settings) entered.
+All party data, including tokens, inventory, and currency, is automatically synced with your Tabletop Almanac account, ensuring your data is safe and accessible across different sessions and devices.

+When a token associated with a party member is added to a scene, it will automatically continue where it left off, restoring its previous HP, AC, inventory, and other status details.

+<h2 id="party-inventory">Party Inventory</h2>

+The Party Inventory is a shared storage space for all party members.

++ **Adding Items:** Items can be added by searching the Tabletop Almanac database.
++ **Exchange:** Items can be moved between individual player inventories and the party inventory.
+Players can "take" items added by the GM, equip them, and they will automatically appear in their statblock and sync to Tabletop Almanac.
++ **Tracking:** Each item tracks its quantity and can have detailed descriptions or stat modifications.

+<h2 id="party-money">Party Money</h2>

+Tracks the party's shared currency.

++ Supports standard currency types (Platinum, Gold, Electrum, Silver, Copper).
++ Players and GMs can add or remove currency from the pool.
++ Players can manage their assigned Party Token's money and inventory directly, with all changes syncing instantly to Tabletop Almanac.
++ Every change is logged to keep track of the party's spending.

+<h2 id="party-links">Party Links</h2>

+A place to store and share important URLs for the party, such as shared notes, map links, or external handouts.

+<h2 id="party-statblocks">Party Statblocks</h2>

+All statblocks that you added to the party are shown here.
+You can change their equipment and money directly.
+If an Image is shown the party member is connected with a OBR Token and the Token will be auto initialized when added to a new scene.

+<h2 id="party-player-view">Player View</h2>

+Players can see all members of the party but can only edit their assigned Party Members.
+They can move equipment to the party inventory and back or exchange money with the party.
+All changes are synced instantly to Tabletop Almanac so you can always continue your session where you last left it.

 <h1 id="custom-statblocks">Custom Statblocks</h1>